THE TOWN PARK

 Nafplio town park is divided in two by Megalos Dromos (Vas.
 Konstantinou Street), with Kolokotronis Park on one side and Railway Park on the other, but this is one park, really: Nafplio’s fine, lush town park.

-But the park has become a lovely, peaceful place to be.
+The park, recently renovated, has become a lovely, peaceful place to be.
 Join me!

 The greenest place in Nafplio